 Is it safe to take epilepsy medication during pregnancy?

-What should you do when someone has an epileptic seizure?
+What to do when someone has an epileptic seizure

 If you were out and about, and you saw somebody having an epileptic seizure, would you know what to do?
 According to a survey by Epilepsy Action, there's a good chance the answer is no. The survey, which involved 2,000 people in the UK, found that 43% of people would have no idea how to respond to a seizure.
 Worse still, many people have misconceptions that may cause more harm than good.